dalaing/behaviors-and-events/blog/drafts/echo.md

 One thing I took away from the Manning Functional Reactive Programming book was that you can clarify things a great deal by creating data types for the inputs and outputs of your logical components and pulling out the description of how the inputs relate to the outputs out of the main event network.

 It is even more clear if you draw up block diagrams for the components.
-They're a bit too labour intensive to prepare for this block, but scratching out some block diagrams on pen and paper can be really handy if you get stuck.

 We're going to see some good payoffs for that kind of thinking later on in the series.

 What follows is overkill for this particular problem.